patcon/can-ereg-api/README.md

 integration, but Alice has been told that councillors (rightfully) don't trust Facebook names and addresses to be correct.

-Thanksfully, Alice can use this voter registration API to improve the situation.
+Thanksfully, Alice can use this **Voter Registration API** to improve the situation.
 She can now add a layer of verification on accounts, indicating when a Facebook account's address and name match a registered voter.
 Now the councillors can have higher confidence that the data is truly representative, and the citizen's views expressed via the platform can be more fully respected.

+#### Unofficial National Identity System

+Bob wishes the Government of Canada offered a digital identity system, but an official one is years away.
+But he's impatient, and wants to start experimenting (as [Estonia has done](https://e-estonia.com/e-residents/about/) sooner rather than later.
+He decides to bootstrap his own identity system, on which he can experiment with offering cryptographic identities and authorize third-party applications via OAuth, while ensuring each identity is paired to a genuine citizen with reasonably high assurances.

+Bob designs a system that allows people to enter the address at which they're registered to vote.
+He confirms that this information matches a registered voter via the **Voting Registration API**.
+He then creates a tentative user account, which is not yet activated.
+Behind the scenes, he then uses a simple postal API (like [Lob](https://lob.com/services/postcards/pricing) to send postcards to the registered address.
+The postcards include a code that can be used to activate the account.

 ## Requirements